TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ### Water Heating System

 There are two options primary method for transferring heat from a induced material to water.
 The induced material can either be in the water or the container of the water.
 The first option would make the pipe safer to touch and the heating more efficient.
 However, for the induced material to be in the water it requires a high temperature insulating pipe material which is very expansive and adds complexity since the coil's field has to go through water and an insulator.
 Option two is a lot more economical.
 The copper coil wire can use solid, stranded or litz wire.
 Litz wire has even smaller stands than stranded wire.
 The Coil will have to be a fairly very thick gauge since to heat a small flow rate of 0.5 gallons per minute to household hot water temperatures requires about 5 kW of power.
 At 240 V and 5kW thats 20 A. The standard is 3% At 20Khz we need 8 AWG solid copper wire for a 7 feet coil.
 For Litz the wire seems to be about 14 AWG.
 Stranded would be in between since the skin effect wouldn't be as pronounced.
 Stranded and Litz wire can be smaller solid wire as solid wire has the skin effect where the current flows on the skin or edge of the conductor but braided types of wire the effect is either less or not their depending on the number of strands.
 The values are found from 3% voltage drop with the resistance equation with skin effect at high frequencies.
 Which the NEC states that branch circuits shouldn't have more than 3% voltage drop [33].

-Also, ferrite might need to be around the  coil to direct the field toward the pipe to improve the efficiency of the induction.
-[34]
+Also, ferrite might need to be around the  coil to direct the field toward the pipe to improve the efficiency of the induction [34].

+The connections for the value and the pipe the pipe and the water input can be done a few different ways.
+One Option is using a compression fitting which more or less uses friction to create a seal.
+Compression can use bare metal to metal or rubber o-rings.
+Another way is soldering which take a lower meting point metal like tin or lead and joins the two metals together with the solder bridge of sorts.
+Then there is threading which is as simple has it should you just screw the pipes together provided they have threads to do so.
+Teflon Tape is recommended to complete the seal.
+Compression is probably the easiest way but depending on the water pressure compression might not work.
+Threading is an option but requiring a tool to tap the threads.
+Soldering may also have pressure issue but tends to be somewhat stronger than compression.

 ## High-Level Solution